VinodReddy05/HealthBridge/README.md

 1. Log in and go to the "Medical History" section.
 2. View detailed records of past consultations, prescriptions, and doctor notes.
 3. Download medical reports for personal use or sharing.

+======  Data storage in SUPABASE with tables  ======

+Create a Supabase Account and Project

+Sign Up/Login to Supabase:
+1. Go to Supabase.
+2. Sign up or log in if you already have an account.

+Create a New Project:
+1. Once logged in, click on "New Project".
+2. Fill in the required details:
+   2.1 Project Name: Choose a name for your project.
+   2.2 Password: Set a strong password.
+   2.3 Region: Choose the region closest to your location.
+3. Click "Create Project".

+   Obtain API Credentials:
+1. After your project is created, go to Project Settings > API to get your Supabase URL and anon key.
+These will be used in your application to connect to Supabase.
+2. Here we can create a .env file in our project
+   2.1 VITE_SUPABASE_URL (this for react-vite  app)
+   2.2 VITE_SUPABASE_ANON_KEY (same as above)
+3. The above 2.1 and 2.2 we can get from supabase with the access the table ect.

+=>  Set Up Supabase Database Tables

+*** You’ll need to create three tables: patients, doctors, and appointments, as well as a bucket for image storage.

+I. Create the Patients Table
+1. Go to the Table Editor in Supabase and create a new table called patients.
+2. Define the following columns:
+   2.1. id (UUID, Primary Key): Unique identifier for each patient.
+   2.2. name (Text): Name of the patient.
+   2.3. email (Text): Email address of the patient.
+   2.4. dob (Date): Date of birth.
+   2.5. contact_number (Text): Contact number.
+   2.6. medical_history (Text): A field to store the patient’s medical history.
+   2.7. created_at (Timestamp): Automatically generated timestamp when the record is created.
+3. The above (2) are Example  for create a table and we can add the columns what ever we want.

+II.
+Same for the Doctor Table.
+III. same for the Appointments.

+======  Install Supabase in Your Project  ======

+Install the Supabase Client in your project:
+  1. npm install @supabase/supabase-js

+Initialize Supabase in your React Application:
+1. Create a .env file in your project root directory to store your Supabase credentials:
+   1.1 REACT_APP_SUPABASE_URL=your_supabase_url
+   1.2 REACT_APP_SUPABASE_ANON_KEY=your_supabase_anon_key

+In your React application, create a file to initialize Supabase:

+{ import { createClient } from '@supabase/supabase-js';

+const supabaseUrl = process.env.REACT_APP_SUPABASE_URL;
+const supabaseKey = process.env.REACT_APP_SUPABASE_ANON_KEY;
+const supabase = createClient(supabaseUrl, supabaseKey);

+export default supabase; }

+======  Conclusion  ======

+By following these steps,I have successfully integrated Supabase into your Hospital Management System.
+Supabase handles user authentication, database management for patients, doctors, and appointments, and image storage, allowing for a seamless backend experience.

+Feel free to adjust the integration to match the specific requirements of your project, such as adding additional functionality or customizing the data flow.